Call us on 020 8805 2020 to speak to a trained advisor

 At Home

-• Kitchen equipment: we have a wide range of items which might be helpful in Parkinson’s, but our Gyenno Spoon has been designed to reduce the effect of tremor, making it easier for users to feed themselves without spilling their food.
+• Kitchen equipment: we have a wide range of items which might be helpful in Parkinson’s, making it easier for users to feed themselves without spilling their food.

 • Specialist seating advice may be helpful in Parkinson’s.
-Depending on the severity of symptoms different options can be considered including the Bambach Saddle SeatSitnStand, portable riser, domestic riser recliner chairs through to portachairs.
+Depending on the severity of symptoms different options can be considered including the Bambach Saddle Seat, domestic riser recliner chairs through to portachairs.

 • Profiling beds, with motors to help sit up, can help.
 We have a wide range of options, right through to the sophisticated Theraposture Rotaflex bed, which you can see in our showroom.